QzQz-2000/recipes-etl/README.md

 1. **Google Cloud Platform (GCP) Account**

-You'll need a GCP account to use Google Cloud services such as Google Cloud Storage.
+- You'll need a GCP account to use Google Cloud services such as Google Cloud Storage.
 If you don't have a GCP account, sign up for free [here](https://cloud.google.com/free).

 2. **Terraform**

-Terraform is used for provisioning and managing cloud infrastructure.

 - Make sure you have installed Terraform, if not, follow the instructions [here](https://developer.hashicorp.com/terraform/install).
 - Verify the installation by running `terraform --version` in your terminal.